A motivic conjecture of Milne

 {\bf ABSTRACT.} Let $k$ be an algebraically closed field of characteristic $p>0$.
 Let $W(k)$ be the ring of Witt vectors with coefficients in $k$.
-We prove a motivic conjecture of Milne that relates the \'etale cohomology with $\dbZ_p$ coefficients to the crystalline cohomology with integral coefficients, in the wider context of $p$-divisible groups endowed with families of crystalline tensors over a finite, discrete valuation ring extension of $W(k)$.
-The result extends work of Faltings.
-As a main new tool we construct global deformations of $p$-divisible groups endowed with crystalline tensors over certain regular, formally smooth schemes over $W(k)$.
+We prove a motivic conjecture of Milne that relates, in the case of abelian schemes, the \'etale cohomology with $\dbZ_p$ coefficients to the crystalline cohomology with integral coefficients, in the more general context of $p$-divisible groups endowed with {\it arbitrary} families of crystalline tensors over a finite, discrete valuation ring extension of $W(k)$.
+This extends a result of Faltings in [Fa2].
+As a main new tool we construct global deformations of $p$-divisible groups endowed with crystalline tensors over certain regular, formally smooth schemes over $W(k)$ whose special fibers over $k$ have a Zariski dense set of $k$-valued points.